epilot-dev/terraform-provider-epilot-automation/docs/data-sources/flow.md

 - `entity_schema` (String) The triggering entity schema
 - `flow_name` (String) A descriptive name for the Automation
 - `id` (String) The ID of this resource.
+- `manifest` (List of String) Source blueprint/manifest ID used when automation is created via blueprints.
 - `schedules` (Attributes List) (see [below for nested schema](#nestedatt--schedules))
 - `system_flow` (Boolean) Determines if the flow is a system generated flow
 - `trigger_conditions` (List of String)